-If you want to define a datum shift by entering coordinates, use the conversational unit (see "Unit 40 Conversational Unit" on page 144.).
+If you want to define a datum shift by entering coordinates, use the conversational unit (see "Unit 40 Conversational Programming" on page 148).

-With unit 7, datum shift, you define a datum number from the datum table that you have specified in the program header.
+Unit 7 Datum Shift is used to define a datum number from the datum table that you have specified in the program header.
 Select the datum number via soft key.